CNES/pangeo-pyinterp/docs/source/examples.rst

     is necessary to :ref:`pre-process <fill_values>` the grid to delete undefined values.

-The interpolation :py:meth:`pyinterp.bicubic` function has more parameters to define the data frame used by the spline functions and how to process the edges of the regional grids:
+The interpolation :py:meth:`pyinterp.spline` function has more parameters to define the data frame used by the spline functions and how to process the edges of the regional grids:

 .. code:: python

-    mss = pyinterp.bicubic(
+    mss = pyinterp.spline(
         grid, mx.flatten(), my.flatten(), nx=3, ny=3).reshape(mx.shape)

 .. warning::